-AT: In the years since graduating, I’ve split my time pretty evenly between furthering my education and travelling to some pretty neat destinations.
-I completed a BA in English with a Minor in Psychology at UBC and went on to get an Associates’ Certificate in Technical Writing from BCIT.
-I have been fortunate enough to have spent some time adventuring in Europe, Southeast Asia, and Central and South America.
+Since graduating, I’ve split my time evenly between furthering my education and travelling in Europe, Southeast Asia, and Central and South America.
+I completed a BA in English with a Minor in Psychology at UBC and went on to get an Associate’s Certificate in Technical Writing from BCIT.
+I am now about to take my career in a completely different direction and train to become a Registered Massage Therapist.

-AT: The fall trips gave me a massive appreciation of the outdoors and the skills to take on more challenging overnight hikes.
-This experience has helped me with a lot of the trips that I have taken and given me some of my most treasured memories.
-I would say Waldorf made me appreciate and want to study so many different subjects.
+The fall trips gave me a massive appreciation of the outdoors and the skills to take on more challenging overnight hikes.
+This experience has helped me with a lot of the trips I have taken and given me some of my most treasured memories.
+I would say Waldorf made me appreciate and want to study many different subjects.
 Although this has made it hard to decide on just one major, this has also given me the conviction to pursue a career path with a healthy work/life balance that provides time for me to nourish all of my passions.